 Many traffic accidents across Georgia occurred due to these wintery conditions.
 There were icy patches also spotted on I-20 at McDaniel Street and Joseph E. Lowery Boulevard, as well as on U.S. 41 in Fulton County and Highway 92 in Cherokee County.
 Motorists are urged to be extra careful while driving, watch for ice on bridges, and to slow down.
 On January 18, Georgia Department of Transportation even encouraged drivers to wait until daybreak to get on the road.

-The Law Offices of Shane Smith would like to wish everyone involved in these Georgia winter crashes a full and fast recovery.
+Shane Smith Law would like to wish everyone involved in these Georgia winter crashes a full and fast recovery.
 Also, we would encourage you to read an article attorney Shane Smith wrote Preparing for Winter Weather Driving Reduces Your Chances of Being Involved in an Atlanta Accident.